J. Ira Courtney: Family

 In 1918, Courtney married Pauline Regina Hollingsworth, whose brother Jim was the Ventura County district attorney for many years.
-Pauline would later become a prolific and award-winning painter, one of whose works, depicting the forging area at the Fontana Kaiser Steel Mill, hung in the Library of Congress.
+Pauline would later become a prolific and award-winning painter, one of whose works depicting the forging area at the Fontana Kaiser Steel Mill, hung in the Library of Congress.
 After practicing law for a short time, Courtney became a partner in an engineering contracting business that specialized in road building.
 Among their many projects was the highway from Barstow to Baker.
-During the depression the partnership dissolved, and Courtney again practiced law for a few more years.
+During the depression, the partnership dissolved, and Courtney again practiced law for a few more years.
 Then, except for two periods when he was the San Diego County Rent Attorney and worked for the State Pest Control registrar, Courtney was employed with the California Contractors' State License Board from 1940 to 1959.
 On May 1, 1959, Courtney returned to the practice of law when he entered into partnership with his son Norman P. Courtney in Fontana, California.
-In February 1968, he and Pauline celebrated their 50th wedding anniversary with a large gathering of their family and friends in the home of their daughter Shirley, whose husband Elsworth Beam was a superior court judge for 20 years.
-Also in attendance that day was their other son, Southern (named in tribute to the University of Southern California), who was a high school social studies teacher for many years.
+In February 1968, he and Pauline celebrated their 50th wedding anniversary with a large gathering of their family and friends in the home of their daughter Shirley, whose husband, Elsworth Beam, was a superior court judge for 20 years.
+Also in attendance that day was their other son, Southern (named in tribute to the University of Southern California), a high school social studies teacher for many years.

 Death

-On the morning of April 1, 1968, after he'd gone to open up the law office in downtown Fontana, Courtney thought he smelled gas, and attempted to air out the building.
+On the morning of April 1, 1968, after he'd gone to open up the law office in downtown Fontana, Courtney thought he smelled gas and attempted to air out the building.
 Unfortunately, some source (most likely a spark when he flipped on a light switch) ignited the gas, and the office was rocked by a violent explosion, which blew out windows and buckled several walls.
 Legal papers were singed and Courtney was buffeted about the room.
 After emerging from the office (with his necktie still ablaze), people from an adjacent building helped snuff out his burning clothes and called paramedics.
 His scalp, face, neck, chest, and hands were badly burned.
-Courtney was taken to Fontana's Kaiser Foundation Hospital, where he died of pneumonia on April 15, due to complications and infections from his burns.
+Courtney was taken to Fontana's Kaiser Foundation Hospital, where he died of pneumonia on April 15 due to complications and infections from his burns.
 Ironically, Courtney had saved a young neighbor girl from similar severe injuries at a Fourth of July party in the 1920s, when her frilly ballet dress was set on fire by another girl when she accidentally touched a lit sparkler to the flammable material in her friend’s dress during a dance presentation in his neighbor’s backyard.
 Hearing her screams, Courtney hurdled a hedge between the properties, chased down the panicked girl, and then wrapped her face and upper body with his coat, thereby sparing her from a lifetime of facial scars.
 J. Ira Courtney is buried in the Rialto Park Cemetery in Rialto, California.